Q&A: Ireland's cervical cancer scandal

 What happens now?

-Irish president Michael D Higgins is set to intervene in the cervical cancer tests scandal and will meet with Emma Ní Mhathúna, according to the Irish Examiner.
+Irish president Michael D Higgins is set to intervene in the cervical cancer tests scandal and will meet with Emma Mhic Mhathúna, according to the Irish Examiner.

 A small number of the 208 have yet to be contacted.